Rathetsu/Sudoku-Game/README.md

 The objective is to fill a 9×9 grid with digits so that each column, each row, and each of the nine 3×3 sub-grids that compose the grid contain all of the digits from 1 to 9.

 ### Overview
-The executable file can be found in the dist folder.
+Run the GAME.py file for the GUI version of the app.
 The program allows the user to solve a Sudoku board and lets him know if he makes a wrong decision.
 The program features a simple GUI with 2 buttons.